‘This Loss Is Ours As A City’ Baltimore Hockey Team Mourns Two Young Members, Murdered In East Baltimore Shooting

 A 15-year-old was also wounded in the shooting, which remains unsolved.
 It was one of several in East Baltimore in the past five days where bullets have struck victims as young as 12.

 A person runs from the scene moments after 4 children were shot last night 1700 N. Milton in East Baltimore.
-Commissioner says victims include 14yo twin sisters—one walked to the hospital. @wjz pic.twitter.com/L0Ky1pbRGhREAD MORE: Baltimore Police Seeking To Identify Murder Suspect
+Commissioner says victims include 14yo twin sisters—one walked to the hospital. @wjz pic.twitter.com/L0Ky1pbRGhREAD MORE: BGE To Host Recycling Drop-Off Event Where Customers Can Earn $25 For Each Appliance

 — Mike Hellgren (@HellgrenWJZ) September 15, 2021